clorton/emodpy-malaria-singlebranch/README.md

 But you can call emodpy_malaria.config.set_team_defaults.
 These defaults can be seen at: https://github.com/InstituteforDiseaseModeling/emodpy-malaria/blob/ef806ca4cf27df5f42e99fc208b6ddd8ef745565/emodpy_malaria/config.py#L26

-# How do I select/specifcy vector species for my scenario?
+# How do I select/specify vector species for my scenario?

 https://github.com/InstituteforDiseaseModeling/emodpy-malaria/blob/main/examples/start_here/example.py#L66

+# How do I set a vector species param value?
+Is there a helper function like set_species_param?

+TBD